Ultimate Indoor Football League: History

 On February 18, 2011, the first-ever UIFL game was played between the Saginaw Sting and the Eastern Kentucky Drillers.
 The inaugural game was held at the Dow Event Center in Saginaw, Michigan.
 The league co-founders are Michael Taylor and Andrew Haines; Haines was also the owner and founder of the Atlantic/American Indoor Football League and the Mid-Atlantic Hockey League.
 The UIFL has a logo nearly identical to the one used by the AIFL in the 2006 season (though it favors blue instead of red), and will apparently also use the AIFL red, white, and blue football also in use in the American Indoor Football Association.
 The league is based in Canton, Ohio.

 The league's first five teams were located in the Appalachia region, with teams based in Canton, Ohio; Johnstown, Pennsylvania; Pikeville, Kentucky; Highland Heights, Kentucky; and Huntington, West Virginia.
 Of those five markets, three (Canton, Johnstown, and Huntington) had teams in Haines' previous league, the AIFL.
-The two markets in Kentucky have never had a professional indoor football team in any league (though Highland Heights is usually considered part of the Cincinnati, Ohio metropolitan area, and the city of Cincinnati has had several indoor teams).
+The two markets in Kentucky have never had a professional indoor football team in any league (though Highland Heights is considered part of the Cincinnati, Ohio metropolitan area, and the city of Cincinnati has had several indoor teams).
 The sixth team, the Saginaw Sting, came from the Indoor Football League.

 2011 season

 The complete 2011 season concluded without any teams folding, nor any games being missed or rescheduled.
-The Northern Kentucky River Monsters finished with the best regular season record, 11-3.
+The Northern Kentucky River Monsters finished with the best regular season record, 11–3.
 However, due to league sanctions they were not able to host any playoff games and were dropped to a four seed.

-Saginaw finished 9-5, followed by Eastern Kentucky at 8-6, Huntington at 7-7, Johnstown at 6-8, and Canton at 1-13.
+Saginaw finished 9–5, followed by Eastern Kentucky at 8–6, Huntington at 7-7, Johnstown at 6–8, and Canton at 1–13.

-Saginaw defeated Northern Kentucky, 48-47, in the first semifinals of the Ultimate Bowl I Playoffs, sponsored by Trophy Awards.
-In the other semifinal game, Eastern Kentucky advanced to the championship game with a 20-4 victory over Huntington.
-Ultimate Bowl I, also sponsored by Trophy Awards, was played Friday, June 9, 2011, at the Dow Center in Saginaw, MI, with the Sting claiming an 86-69 victory over the visiting Drillers.
+Saginaw defeated Northern Kentucky, 48–47, in the first semifinals of the Ultimate Bowl I Playoffs, sponsored by Trophy Awards.
+In the other semifinal game, Eastern Kentucky advanced to the championship game with a 20–4 victory over Huntington.
+Ultimate Bowl I, also sponsored by Trophy Awards, was played Friday, June 9, 2011, at the Dow Center in Saginaw, MI, with the Sting claiming an 86–69 victory over the visiting Drillers.

 Following the Northern Kentucky River Monsters' elimination from the playoffs, owner Jill Chitwood and the UIFL came to terms allowing the River Monsters to leave the UIFL.